userbradley/gcs-web-server/example/README.md

 gcsfuse --foreground --debug_fuse --debug_fs --debug_gcs --debug_http  --implicit-dirs -o allow_other gcs-website /tmp/dir
 ```

-Then navigate to `/tmp/dir` in another session and try open a file
+Then navigate to `/tmp/dir` in another session and try open a file.

 ### Page loads blank

-Ensure that objects copied to the bucket aren't being `gzipped` on the way
+Ensure that objects copied to the bucket aren't being `gzipped` on the way.

 #### How to check

-Navigate to the GCS bucket where the pages are stored
+Navigate to the GCS bucket where the pages are stored.

-Click on the 3 dots on the far right hand side
+Click on the 3 dots on the far right hand side.

 Click `Edit Metadata`

-If you see `Content-Encoding` set to anything but blank (See example below) - Then it won't load
+If you see `Content-Encoding` set to anything but blank (See example below) - Then it won't load.

 ![Content Encoding](../assets/content-encoding.png)